Bildeston: Present day

-Today, Bildeston is a thriving village once more, boasting a post office and general provisions shop and three pubs.
+Today, Bildeston has a post office, a general provisions shop, and three pubs.
 Two of pubs were converted into private houses 40 years ago.

 There are around 80 listed buildings.

 The King's Head, a Grade II listed freehouse dating from around 1530, organises an annual beer festival at the end of May.
 The other pubs in the village are a gastropub The Crown and The Red Lion.
 Previously known as The Lion, the Red Lion is a traditional pub with 16th century origins, although the present building is of the 18th century.
 The pub was situated in Wattisham until 1882 when changes to the parish boundary incorporated it into Bildeston Parish.